WesPeacock/SFM2FLEx/docs/workflow/set-up-infrastructure/set-up-a-linux-terminal.md

 - Windows and Linux specify directories differently
 - Case is significant in Linux filenames and commands
-- name in quotes vs using \<space>
+- In addition to putting a name in quotes, in Linux you can use \\\<space\> to represent a filename with a space.
 - Some examples:
   - If you have a file named "Notes to Myself.txt" in a sub-directory "Stuff"
-  - Windows can specify the file as:
+  - Windows specifies the file as:
     - ".\Stuff\Notes to Myself.txt" or ".\STUFF\NOTES TO MYSELF.TXT"
   - Linux uses:
-    - ./Stuff/Notes\ to\ Myself.txt
+    - ./Stuff/Notes\ to\ Myself.txt, using \\\<space> with no quotes, or
+    - "./Stuff/Notes to Myself.txt"
 - In WSL, to get to any of the folders on your Windows system, you have to start by specifying a path that starts with "/mnt/c/Users"  (This is called an absolute path, because it references the full path, starting from the root.
 An absolute path references the same folder, no matter which folder you are in when you use it.)
 - For instance, to get to your Documents folder, you would give the command:
 ```bash